metapolator/metapolator/next/docs/cascading-parameter-sheets.md

 don't interpret around, so we can obey the "We don't delete!" rule.
 First tests showed, that we might even be able to restore the line numbers from the AST (which it sadly does not provide by itself).
-That would be a great help with debugging the CSP, the method used, however, still has to be tested against the real-life.
+That would be a great help with debugging the CPS, the method used, however, still has to be tested against the real-life.

-Building the CSP Viewer and Editor
+Building the CPS Viewer and Editor
 ----------------------------------

 ### Concepts